Chart Color Schemes

 Population growth drivers in Bellamack are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Bellamack's estimated population is around 2,594.
-This reflects an increase of 171 people since the 2021 Census, which reported a population of 2,423.
-The change is inferred from AreaSearch's resident population estimate following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,010 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Bellamack has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA4 region.
-Population growth for the area was primarily driven by natural growth contributing approximately 57.99999999999999% of overall population gains during recent periods.
+As of Feb 2026, AreaSearch estimates the population of Bellamack at around 2,594 people.
+This figure represents a 7.1% increase from the 2021 Census count of 2,423 people.
+The estimate is based on AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This results in a population density ratio of 2,010 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, Bellamack has shown resilient growth patterns with a compound annual growth rate of 1.1%, outperforming its SA4 region.
+Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth across all areas post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking at population projections moving forward, an above median population growth is projected for the Bellamack statistical area (Lv2), with an expected increase of 455 persons to 2041, reflecting a total increase of 17.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, using ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, the suburb is projected to experience above median population growth with an expected increase of 454 persons to reach a total of 3,048 people by 2041, reflecting a 17.0% increase over the 17-year period.

 Frequently Asked Questions - Population